yujiri8/yujiri.xyz/software/go.md

 	var x = 5
 	x, y := getMeTwoInts()
 	```
 	And you might think looking at that that the takeaway is that you should default to `:=` inside a function.
-But some Gophers would argue that preventing repeat declarations helps avoids bugs - there *are* some cases in other languages where I've been bitten by declaring a variable with the same name as an old one and not realizing it.
+I lean that way myself, but not every Gopher agrees, and consistency within a project is nice.
 And there are some additional cases where you can't use `:=`...

 * You can't use `:=` for initializing a nil pointer. `x *Thingy := nil` fails with `non-name x *Thingy on left side of :=`, `use of untyped nil`, and `undefined: x`.
 You have to use `var x *Thingy`.
 Similarly, when initializing a non-pointer struct to its zero value, while you can use `x := Thingy{}`, `var x Thingy` is arguably nicer looking.
 I don't know of any times where you can't use `var`, and we'd certainly prefer our style to be consistent...

 And this is unfortunately one of the areas where `go fmt` doesn't have an opinion.